Written by Dr. Eric Perry, PhD

 2. Replenish yourself after every interaction

 After interacting with an emotional vampire it is common to feel completely drained.
 It is important to keep this in mind before skipping the evening walk or jog that always seems to make you feel better.
 Ask yourself, am I physically or just emotionally exhausted?
 Of course, sometimes it can be both.
-But, sometimes it is an emotional exhaustion that our body can still physically push through.
 Be honest with yourself and challenge the urge to want to crawl up into a ball and disappear.
 You don’t need to do that.
 Remember, a nice sweat can help dissolve much of a day’s tension.

 3. Remember to smile